hamjingyi/pneumonia_dashboard/README.md

 # XAI pneumonia Dashboard
 2024/2025 Sem 1 WQF7009 Explainable AI (XAI)

-1. Folder: Part 1 Three Models Training Scripts: This folder consisting the script for model training for AA Part 1
+1. Folder: **Part 1 Three Models Training Scripts**: This folder consisting the script for model training for AA Part 1
-2. Folder: sample_data: this is the sample data needed for the XAI Dashboard AA Part 2
+2. Folder: **sample_data**: This is the sample data needed for the XAI Dashboard AA Part 2.
-3. File: 02_aa_part_2_dashboard.py: The python code for dashboard developing.
+3. File: **02_aa_part_2_dashboard.py**: The python code for dashboard developing.
 Please replace with your path to sample_data and mobilenetv2_model.h5 to run the model.
+4. File: **mobilenetv2_model.h5**: Backend model to run the pneumonia prediction for XAI dashboard.

 Dashboard is developed using Streamlit.
 The model used for backend prediction is the sequential model having MobineNetV2 as base model.